Published: Monday, July 12, 2021, 12:00 p.m. U.S. Eastern Time

 Media Contact: Krystal Foster, 631-946-0740 firstname.lastname@example.org

-ROCKVILLE, MD – The American Society of Human Genetics (ASHG) has named Andrew Adey, PhD, as the recipient of the 2018 Early-Career Award.
-Dr. Adey is an Assistant Professor for the Department of Molecular & Medical Genetics within the School of Medicine at Oregon Health & Science University (OHSU).
+ROCKVILLE, MD – The American Society of Human Genetics (ASHG) has named Cristen J. Willer, PhD as the recipient of the 2021 Early-Career Award.
+Dr. Willer is the Frank N. Wilson Professor of Cardiovascular Medicine, Human Genetics, and Computational Medicine and Bioinformatics at the University of Michigan.

-This award recognizes the contributions of genetics and genomics scientists in the first ten years of their careers as independent investigators.
-ASHG will present the award, which will include a plaque and $10,000 prize, on Friday, October 19, during the organization’s 68th Annual Meeting in San Diego, California.
+This award, which includes a plaque and a $10,000 prize, recognizes the contributions of genetics and genomics scientists in the first ten years of their careers as independent investigators.

 * * *

 About the American Society of Human Genetics (ASHG)

 Founded in 1948, the American Society of Human Genetics is the primary professional membership organization for human genetics specialists worldwide.
 Its nearly 8,000 members include researchers, academicians, clinicians, laboratory practice professionals, genetic counselors, nurses, and others with an interest in human genetics.
 The Society serves scientists, health professionals, and the public by providing forums to: (1) share research results through the ASHG Annual Meeting and in The American Journal of Human Genetics; (2) advance genetic research by advocating for research support; (3) educate current and future genetics professionals, health care providers, advocates, policymakers, educators, students, and the public about all aspects of human genetics; and (4) promote genetic services and support responsible social and scientific policies.
 For more information, visit: http://www.ashg.org.